joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 1. A certificate was automatically generated when GitLab was reconfigured.
 This is used automatically to protect your PostgreSQL traffic from eavesdroppers.
-To protect against active ("man-in-the-middle") attackers, the **secondary** site needs a copy of the CA that signed the certificate.
-In the case of this self-signed certificate, make a copy of the PostgreSQL `server.crt` file on the **primary** site by running this command:
+To protect against active ("man-in-the-middle") attackers, the **secondary** site needs a copy of the certificate.
+Make a copy of the PostgreSQL `server.crt` file on the **primary** site by running this command:

    ```shell